hakimnaas/ShowroomerCore/README.md

+# DevStorm Team
-# ASP.NET Core ToDo Sample using PostgreSQL and Entity Framework Core
+# ASP.NET Core ShowroomerCore using PostgreSQL and Entity Framework Core

 This application demonstrates how to use the ElephantSQL PostgreSQL Database Service in an ASP.NET Core application running on Bluemix.